DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

 ## Installing the ODM chart

-Install the chart with a release name (example: `my-release`), by using the following command:
+Install the chart with a release name (for example: `my-release`), by using the following command:

 ```console
 $ helm install --name my-release stable/odmcharts
 ```

 This command deploys `odmcharts` on the Kubernetes cluster in the default configuration.
-For information about the parameters that can be configured during the installation, see the [Configuration parameters](#configurationparameters) section.
+For information about the parameters that can be configured during the installation, see the [Configuration parameters](#configuration-parameters) section.

 > **Tip**: You can list all releases by using the `helm list` command.